-Preemptive Right Pursuant to Securities Purchase Agreements
+Pre-emptive Right Pursuant to Securities Purchase Agreement

-Pursuant to securities purchase agreements, dated July 21, 2011 and February 8, 2012, between us and the purchasers party thereto, the purchasers have a preemptive right to purchase equity or equity-based securities we offer after the date of the applicable agreement through the first anniversary of the closing at which the applicable purchaser purchased our securities.
-Prior to our offering any equity or equity-based securities during this time, or within 30 days after the closing of any sale of such securities, we must offer to issue to the purchasers, on the terms we are offering the securities to third parties, an aggregate of 25% of the securities we are offering.
-The number of offered securities which each purchaser will have a right to subscribe for will be based on the purchaser's pro rata portion of the aggregate number of common shares purchased under the applicable securities purchase agreement by all purchasers party thereto.
-If a purchaser fails to purchase its pro rata share of the securities subject to the preemptive right, then such holder will no longer have preemptive rights pursuant to the applicable securities purchase agreement for any subsequent placement of our securities.
-The preemptive right provided by each securities purchase agreement is subject to certain exceptions, including for securities issued pursuant to convertible securities issued prior to the date of the applicable securities purchase agreement, securities issued pursuant to certain commercial arrangements and securities issued under our Amended and Restated 2002 Stock Plan and our Amended and Restated 2011 Equity Incentive Plan.
+Pursuant to the February SPA between us and the SPA Stockholders the SPA Stockholders have a contractual pre-emptive right to purchase equity, equity based and related securities, convertible securities, debt, preferred stock or purchase rights we offer, subject to customary exclusions, through the first anniversary of the closing of the transactions contemplated by the February SPA.
+Prior to offering any of these securities during this period, or within 30 days after the closing of any sale of these securities, we must offer to issue to the SPA Stockholders, on the terms we are offering the securities to third parties, an aggregate of 25% of the securities we are offering.
+The number of offered securities that each SPA Stockholder will have a right to subscribe for will be based on the SPA Stockholder's pro rata portion of the aggregate number of common shares purchased under the February SPA by all SPA Stockholders.
+If an SPA Stockholder fails to purchase its pro rata share of the securities subject to the pre-emptive right, then that SPA Stockholder will no longer have pre-emptive rights pursuant to the February SPA for any subsequent placement of our securities.
+The pre-emptive right provided by the February SPA, securities issued pursuant to certain customary exceptions, including for securities issued pursuant to convertible securities issued prior to the date of the February SPA, securities issued pursuant to certain commercial arrangements and securities issued under our Amended and Restated 2002 Stock Plan and our Amended and Restated 2011 Equity Incentive Plan.